icza/productws/README.md

 ## Implementation details

-The package documentation [doc.go](https://github.com/icza/productws/blob/master/doc.go) details the implementation overview.
+The package documentation [doc.go](https://github.com/icza/productws/blob/master/doc.go) details the design choices and gives an implementation overview.
-It can also be viewed on [godoc.org](https://godoc.org/github.com/icza/productws).
+It can also be viewed at [godoc.org](https://godoc.org/github.com/icza/productws).

 ## Authentication